mpat8121/portfolio/content/blog/best-indie-developer-tools.md

 ---
-path: best-indie-development-tools
+path: best-indie-fullstack-developer-tools
 date: 2021-07-18T03:35:59.782Z
-title: Best Indie Developer Tools
+title: Best Indie Fullstack Developer Tools
-description: A curated list of the best developer tools for indie developers
+description: A curated list of the best developer tools for fullstack indie developers covering everything from coding, git, database admin and devops
 ---
 Developing, programming, coding, scripting, whatever you call it, is difficult.
 It's a fact.